Skip to main content

 - true

-The object may also have an optional path that is applied to the referenced value.
+Some expressions may also have an optional path field that is applied to the referenced value.
 This may be the name of a field (assuming the value is an object) or a JSON path expression starting with $.

 reference_examples: